BowenYin/hmi-grading/README.md

 1. Write effective, concise code.
 Short code is smart code.
    * I think verbose code that walks through baby steps actually decreases readibility.
 2. Minimize dependencies.
 Only use popular and trusted ones.
-   * The only dependencies this project uses—Vue.js, Vuetify.js, the Firebase suite, and Axios—are all fairly well-known ones.
+   * The only dependencies this project usesâ€”Vue.js, Vuetify.js, the Firebase suite, and Axiosâ€”are all fairly well-known ones.
 3. Make your life easier.
 Don't reinvent the wheel.
    * For example, don't use Node.js HTTP when you can save much more time with Request or Axios.
    * Or, you don't need to manage your sessions, cookies, tokens, etc. when a service like Firebase Auth can seamlessly do it all for you.